 - International Reporting Standard.
 This is aimed at international investors.
 It has the most comprehensive transparency requirements and requires the application of international financial reporting standards (IFRS), US generally accepted accounting principles (US GAAP) or another internationally recognised accounting standard; - Swiss Reporting Standard.
 This is aimed at domestic investors.
-Issuers may apply Swiss GAAP FER, with the other listing requirements remaining consistent with the International Reporting Standard: - Standard for Investment Companies.
-This is for the listing of equity securities issued by investment companies (ie, companies whose sole purpose is to pursue investment schemes to generate income or capital gains, without engaging in any actual entrepreneurial activity as such and that do not operate under a licence as a collective investment scheme under the Swiss Federal Act on Collective Investments); and

-Standard for Real Estate Companies.
-This is for the listing of equity securities issued by a real estate company (ie, companies generate at least two-thirds of their revenue from real estate-related activities).
+Issuers may apply Swiss GAAP FER or the financial reporting standard under the Swiss Banking Act, with the other listing requirements remaining consistent with the International Reporting Standard; - Standard for Investment Companies.
+This is for the listing of equity securities issued by investment companies (ie, companies whose sole purpose is to pursue collective investment schemes to generate income and/or capital gains, without engaging in any actual entrepreneurial activity as such and that do not operate under a licence as a collective investment scheme under the Swiss Federal Act on Collective Investments); and - Standard for Real Estate Companies.
+This is for the listing of equity securities issued by a real estate company (ie, companies which continually generate at least two-thirds of their revenue from real estate-related activities)

-The table below outlines the key listing requirements pursuant to these SIX regulatory standards, followed by more detailed summaries.
+The following table outlines the key listing requirements pursuant to these SIX regulatory standards.